 Hello, and welcome to my blog!

 My name is Mathis (Ken) Lohatepanont.
-Originally from Bangkok, Thailand, I am currently a student of political science at the University of California, Berkeley.
-I’m passionate about democratic development, international relations and all things politics.
+Originally from Bangkok, Thailand, I am currently a student majoring in political science at the University of California, Berkeley.

 If you’d like to contact me, please don’t hesitate to comment directly on one of my posts, tweet to me @KenLWrites, or email me at email@example.com.